Listen to this article.

 Parenting living children in the middle of grief can be helpful, but it can also be painful, overwhelming, and sometimes disconcerting.
 For some parents, their living children are a healing presence in the early days, weeks, and months.
 It can feel good to parent, and you may likely feel your parental instinct to care for them as they grieve the loss of their brother or sister.
 For other parents, it can be a struggle to balance parenting, their children’s grief, and their own grief.

-I say that not to diminish the uniqueness of your story.
-In no way do I want you to feel as though your story does not matter simply because other people have been through something similar.
-Rather, I say it with the utmost respect for your experience.
-I say it out of a desire for you to never feel alone or isolated by your grief.
-You may feel like an alien in your own life, but there are other aliens out there, like me, who are ready to embrace you, know your baby, and help you carry your grief.
-It is from that place that I have shared with you my professional insight and my personal experience.
+We say that not to diminish the uniqueness of your story.
+In no way do we want you to feel as though your story does not matter simply because other people have been through something similar.
+Rather, we say it with the utmost respect for your experience.
+We say it out of a desire for you to never feel alone or isolated by your grief.
+Like Sarah, you may feel like an alien in your own life, but there are other aliens out there, who are ready to embrace you, know your baby, and help you carry your grief.

-Even though there truly is no one size fits all guidebook for going home without a baby, I do want to leave you with some advice.
+Even though there truly is no one size fits all guidebook for going home without a baby, we do want to leave you with some advice.

 Have support in place and use it.
 You will need help, and people want to do something.
 Let them help with meals, errands, childcare, or whatever else you need.
-I have written a whole post that can help you know what you need and how to ask for it.
-You can find that post here.
+We have written a whole article that can help you know what you need and how to ask for it.
+You can find that article here.

 Reach out.
 Reach out when you cannot be alone for one more minute.
 Reach out when you need space.
 Reach out when you need to talk about your baby.
 Reach out when you feel disconnected, overwhelmed, or lost.